 Doctors with advanced training will be freed for home health visits.
 Primary healthcare providers will practice preventive medicine and long-term nursing care in the home.
 Rarely visited hospitals will only house the most demanding tasks of emergency and surgical care, teaching, research and disaster response.

 In obedience to Mohammed’s dictum, everyone will wash their hands at least five times a day or else feel ritually unclean.
 This simple habit would block the easiest transmission route of most infectious diseases.
-It seems that bacteria may not mutate around the simple physics of soap and diligent scrubbing flushed with warm water (its temperature irrelevant except for your comfort; water hot enough to sterilize would blister the skin) — unlike complicated antibiotics that they seem genetically designed to neutralize in the long run.
+It seems that bacteria may not mutate around the simple physics of soap and diligent scrubbing flushed with warm water (its temperature irrelevant except for comfort; water hot enough to sterilize would blister the skin) — unlike complicated antibiotics they seem to be genetically designed to neutralize in the long run.
 Also, new masks will block airborne pandemics (using powerful glues or static electricity?
 How do nose hairs block germs?)

-I wound up discovering that a teaspoon or less of baking soda mixed in a small glass of water every time I started hurting could put an end to back pain I’d suffered intermittently for years.
-My wife found the same solution for her digestive problems, only with an equivalent glass of vinegar and water in the morning.
-I just partook of a fine lasagna for the first time in years and chased it with a small glass of baking soda in water, with no pain after, and this treat didn’t cost me a week’s follow-up pain as I would have suffered in the past.
+I wound up discovering that a teaspoon or less of baking soda mixed in a small glass of water could reduce back pains I’d suffered intermittently for years.
+My wife found the same solution for her digestive problems, if only by avoiding onions and blocking their effect by an equivalent glass of vinegar in the morning.
+I just partook of a fine lasagna for the first time in years, chased with a small glass of baking soda in water, and it didn’t cost me a week’s follow-up pain as it would have in the past.
 Check out those treatments for yourself!

-What follows cannot be stressed enough.
+What follows cannot be stressed often enough.
 The survival of human civilization may depend on psychological testing and monitoring both universal and lifelong.

-No longer will doctor’s visits be restricted to crisis situations once something had gone seriously wrong.
+No longer will doctor’s visits be restricted to crisis situations once something has gone seriously wrong.
 Medical visits will become easier to schedule and more reliable than the purchase today of self-administered, over-the-counter palliatives.
 Four doctor’s visits per year will become the norm, if only to chat for a while about routine health concerns.
-Local Learners of Healing will dispense cheaper remedies (for the most part, placebo); they will diagnose anything amiss, targeting serious problems for extensive referrals and consultations from a broader, better trained and more accessible medical community.
+Local Learners of Healing will dispense cheaper remedies (for the most part, placebos); they will diagnose anything amiss, targeting serious problems for extensive referrals and consultations from a broader, better trained and much more accessible medical community.

-The therapeutic laying on of hands will be studied systematically and practiced intensively.
+The therapeutic laying on of hands will be studied and practiced intensively.
 Anyone with a talent for that kind of thing will be recruited as a child into the medical community and dedicated to the highest levels of healing.

 Drug companies base their research and development budgets on “what the market will bear” rather than “what the population needs today.”
 This kind of waste will soon price itself beyond the reach of everyone except millionaires.

 My suspicion that a merciful God ministers even unto our death is confirmed by the epiphany that many near-death survivors experience.
 If this phenomenon merely results from imbalanced brain chemistry during the agony of death, so be it; drug companies should synthesize its components and medics, administer them during death throws.
 Less pain and fear, more mercy; no harm in that per Hippocrates.